-During any period of interruption from the University under these policy and procedures, a wellbeing hold may be applied to a student's record, preventing them from re-enrolling until such time that they have engaged in a Return to Study Meeting.
+During any period of interruption from the University under these policy and procedures, a wellbeing hold may be applied to a learner's record, preventing them from re-enrolling until such time that they have engaged in a Return to Study Meeting.

-A Return to Study Meeting will be arranged when a student wishes to resume their studies following a period of interruption, having been supported under Support to Study Stage 2 prior to their interruption.
+A Return to Study Meeting will be arranged when a learner expresses a wish to resume their studies following a period of interruption, having been supported under Support to Study Stage 2 prior to their interruption.

-Prior to making arrangements for a Return to Study Meeting, the student wishing to resume their studies will be required to complete a Supporting Statement, as well as submitting medical and other supporting evidence, as appropriate, ahead of arrangements being made for the meeting.
+Prior to making arrangements for a Return to Study Meeting, the learner wishing to resume their studies will be asked to complete a Supporting Statement, as well as submitting medical and other supporting evidence, as appropriate, ahead of arrangements being made for the meeting.